 Narnia is under the icy enchantment of the White Witch (who many fear) when Lucy and her siblings enter the picture.
 (Dementors?
 Voldemort?
 Harry and his friends?
 I’m sure you can connect the dots).
 Aslan is a lion that is thought of as a king or god in Narnia, and it is his return that brings about the hope that seemed lost.
 It is his return that helps the four Pevensie children defeat the White Witch.

 With the Lion-like man being the Minister of Magic, he in a sense would be thought of as a king because he obviously has the whole of Great Britain to worry about.
 And as the head of the magical world, he would be in the position to help Harry, by any means possible, to defeat Voldemort.
 Who’s to say this Lion-like man wasn’t a very key figure in the first fight against Voldemort and that this possible return (since we haven’t heard of him before) won’t be a big relief to a lot of witches and wizards?
 With so much connection between Lewis’ story and Rowlings’ series, I wouldn’t be surprised a bit.

 Of course, I also wouldn’t be surprised if I’m way off.
 But the more I think about it, the more I believe it’s a great possibility.

 Being a new minister of magic and going through a war…there’s a great chance Harry’s not going to get to see a lot of the man.
-And if the Lion-Minister is a strong leader like I predict, he’s going to be a target of Voldemort’s.
-The last thing the Dark Lord needs is someone keeping his enemies under control and organized.
+And if the Lion-Minister is a strong leader as I predict, he’s going to be a target of Voldemort.
+The last thing the Dark Lord needs is someone to keep his enemies under control and organized.
 Chaos and fear are what he thrives on.
 And where there is danger, there is Harry Potter.
-The Lion-Minister would be the integral part of how Harry gets to face Voldemort yet again.
+The Lion-Minister would be an integral part of how Harry gets to face Voldemort yet again.